(From Kolbe and Kramer, Planning Seafood Freezing)2001

 Gives three common thermocouple types and the color coded conventions for insulation and connectors.

-In its simplest form, a thermocouple probe is made of two insulated wires, exposed and fused together at the very end, then poked into the product center prior to freezing.
-In stationary freezers and cold rooms, the wires can be led out to a hand-held meter length doesn’t matter.
+In its simplest form, a thermocouple probe is made of two insulated wires, exposed and fused at the very end, then poked into the product center before freezing.
+In stationary freezers and cold rooms, the wires can be led out to a hand-held meter, length doesn’t matter.
 Then an operator can read and record the temperatures by hand every 10 minutes, or at some interval appropriate to the process.
 If plotted, these temperatures would draw, in effect, a curve that appears similar to Figure 1.
 Once freezing is complete, the wire can be snipped off (assuming the product is to be discarded) and a new couple quickly made by re-twisting and soldering the two wires.

 Figure 1